MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 Almost all methods are static (@staticmethod)

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in Version 8.0.7 ?
+    - Added the "execute_js_script" method (MrFixUI class) - We run the JS script named script_name on a page in browser.
+    - Added the "accept_js_dialog" method (MrFixUI class) - Clicks 'OK' in a JS pop-up window.
+    - Added the "dismiss_js_dialog" method (MrFixUI class) - Clicks 'Cancel' in the JS popup.
+    - Added the "enter_text_in_js_dialog" method (MrFixUI class) - Enters text into the JS pop-up window (prompt) and clicks 'OK'.

 What's new in Version 8.0.6 ?
     - Changed the "open_url_in_new_tab" method (MrFixUI class) to work correctly.